All of the Greek islands have their own unique charm, but which are the best Greek islands for couples?

 Milos is also known for its great food, pretty villages, and unique sirmata (colourful boat garages).
 It’s a perfect destination for couples who like to explore; rent a car or quad for a few days to seek out the more remote beaches tucked away in various corners of the island.

 This butterfly-shaped island is not a place where people come to party.
-Halfway between the Cyclades and the Dodecanese, the ferry journey from Athens alone (8 hours + ) puts off all but the most determined; leaving it blissfully crowd-free and authentic.
+Halfway between the Cyclades and the Dodecanese, the ferry journey from Athens alone (8 hours + ) puts off all but the most determined (although you can also fly from Athens); leaving it blissfully crowd-free and authentic.

-This is what island-hopping 30 years ago looked like: long ferry journeys, friendly family-run guesthouses and domatia, unspoilt views, and plenty of opportunities for skinny dipping.
+This is what island-hopping 30 years ago looked like: friendly family-run business, unspoilt views, and plenty of opportunities for skinny dipping.
 If you want to feel world’s away from the trials of modern life, Astypaleia is a smart choice.

 Even better, it has the admirable aim of becoming Greece’s first smoke-free island.